-I am Associate Professor of Political Science and Director of the Carlos III-Juan March Institute of Social Sciences at Carlos III University of Madrid.
+I am Professor of Political Science and Director of the Carlos III-Juan March Institute of Social Sciences at Carlos III University of Madrid.
 I have worked previously at Complutense University of Madrid (2002-2013), University Pompeu Fabra of Barcelona (1997-1999) and University of Salamanca (1995-1997).
 During the academic year 2004-05, I was the Rice Visiting Professor at Yale University.

 My main research areas are comparative politics, political violence, terrorism and theory of democracy.